 Direct Electric Heating35.0 c/kWh (Electricity)100%12,000 kWh€4,200

 Estimates based on average Irish energy prices in 2025.
-Costs exclude standing charges and maintenance fees, which vary by supplier and system.
+Costs exclude standing charges and maintenance fees.

-Annual servicing by a registered professional is strongly recommended to ensure peak efficiency.
+Annual servicing by a registered professional is strongly recommended.
 Costs typically range from €100 to €250 per year.
-This is less than service for a storage heater or boiler.

 A heat pump eliminates your need to heat your home using fossil fuels such as oil and gas.
-How much you save is dependent on multiple factors, but the average household could save between €500 and €1,500 per year.
+The average household could save between €500 and €1,500 per year.
+See our guide on the cheapest way to heat a house in Ireland for a full comparison.

 What Are the Pros and Cons of Heat Pumps?